What is the Equivalent Annual Annuity?

 Suppose that Sally’s Doughnut Shop is considering purchasing one of two machines.
 Machine A is a dough mixing machine that has a useful life of 6 years.
 During this time, the machine will enable Sally to realize significant cost savings and represents an NPV of $4 million.
 Machine B is an icing machine that has a useful life of 4 years.
 During this time, the machine will allow Sally to reduce icing waste and represents an NPV of $3 million.
-Sally’s doughnuts have a cost of capital of 10%.
+Sally’s doughnuts has a cost of capital of 10%.
 Which machine should Sally invest in?

 Using the Equivalent Annual Annuity method:

 Using the traditional NPV approach, we see that Machine A has a higher NPV than Machine B. Thus, we would recommend that Sally’s invest in Machine A. However, which machine Sally’s decides to invest in depends on the business’ situation and goals.
 For instance, if the company is having trouble making interest payments on its debt, choosing a project with a lower NPV but higher average cash flows may be a better decision.
 In contrast, if the business is financially healthy, going with the highest NPV-project may be the way to go since this will provide the greatest financial benefit.

 Thank you for reading CFI’s explanation of Equivalent Annual Annuity.
 CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
 To learn more about related topics, check out the following CFI resources: